wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-iOS.md

 powerAuthSDK.addBiometryFactor(password: "1234") { error in
     if let error  {
         // Error occurred, report it to the user

+        // It's also recommended to fetch activation's status to synchronize biometric factor
+        // configuration with the server.
     } else {
         // Everything went OK, biometry is ready to be used }